The PEDIGREE® Brand Shines The Spotlight On Adoption With New "Every Pup's Superpower" Campaign As Part Of Superpower Dogs IMAX® Documentary Sponsorship

 "Every Pup's Superpower" is an extension of the PEDIGREE brand's global FEED THE GOOD™ campaign, which is based on the simple insight that dogs and humans benefit each other.
 The program will serve as a way to highlight the importance of pet adoption while showing the remarkable abilities of dogs to bring out the best in the people around them.

 To learn more, visit Pedigree.com and follow along on Pedigree's Facebook and Twitter, as well as on Katherine Schwarzenegger's Instagram with #EveryPupsSuperpower.
-To find out where Superpower Dogs is playing near you, visit SuperpowerDogs.com/find-a-theater.
+To discover more about Superpower Dogs, visit www.SuperpowerDogs.com, and to find out where Superpower Dogs is playing near you, visit SuperpowerDogs.com/find-a-theater.

 About the PEDIGREE® Brand